lagimik/PartnerCrucible/DataAISolutionArea-Fabric.md

 [Overview of Copilot for Power BI](https://learn.microsoft.com/en-us/power-bi/create-reports/copilot-introduction) | Copilot for Microsoft Fabric Public Preview is available in Power BI.
 Copilot helps you use the transformational power of generative AI to get the most from your data.| Microsoft Learn
 [Revolutionize reports with Fabric Copilot and Power BI](https://build.microsoft.com/en-US/sessions/be2b066b-8785-4c92-97d6-9e42e4be74fd?source=sessions) | This presentation will show how to leverage Fabric Copilot to improve the Power BI experience for developers and end users.
 We'll show you how to go from start to finish applying our favorite new features that Fabric Copilot offers.
 By the end of this presentation, you'll know how to leverage Fabric Copilot in Microsoft Fabric and be equipped with strategies to increase productivity, improve efficiency, and report utilization for your teams. | Microsoft Build
 [Copilot in Power BI Demo](https://www.youtube.com/watch?v=wr__6tM5U6I) | ith Copilot in Power BI, we are infusing the power of large language models into Power BI at every layer to help users get more done and create more value from their data.
 Using Copilot, you can simply describe the visuals and insights you’re looking for and Copilot will do the rest.
 Users can create and tailor reports in seconds, generate and edit DAX calculations, create narrative summaries, and ask questions about their data, all in conversational language.
 With the ability to easily tailor the tone, scope and style of narratives and add them seamlessly within reports, Power BI can also deliver data insights even more impactfully through easy-to-understand text summaries | YouTube
+[Use Azure OpenAI to turn whiteboard sketches into data pipelines](https://blog.fabric.microsoft.com/en-US/blog/use-azure-openai-to-turn-whiteboard-sketches-into-data-pipelines/) | General Availability (GA) of Copilot for Data Factory.
+It operates like a subject-matter expert (SME), collaborating with you to design your dataflows.| Fabric Blog

 ## databricks